rmscode/binary-garden/docs/hardware/dell-emc/powervault-me5/me5-best-practice.md

 !!! note

     This is a copy/paste from the ME4 docs.
-It' mostly the same for the ME5, but you can have a look [here](https://www.delltechnologies.com/asset/en-us/products/storage/technical-support/h19551-dell-powervault-me5-series-storage-system-best-practices-wp.pdf).
+It's mostly the same for the ME5, but you can have a look [here](https://www.delltechnologies.com/asset/en-us/products/storage/technical-support/h19551-dell-powervault-me5-series-storage-system-best-practices-wp.pdf).

 ## General Best Practices for Hyper-V